 LP pressed on virgin vinyl with an artworked inner sleeve and free download card.
 A limited supply pressed on "nuclear waste green" color vinyl.
+Watch the unboxing video here.
 CD in 4 panel mini-LP style gatefold package.

 *Tote bag & tote bag bundle only available during pre-order!*